• Home

 Next step?
 Get in touch, let's meet up and see if we are a good fit

-All practising members are required to be participating in regular supervision according to the Code of Ethics, Section 9 “Professional Supervision.”
+From the NZAC website All practising members are required to be participating in regular supervision according to the Code of Ethics, Section 9 “Professional Supervision.”

 Professional supervision of members of NZAC is expected to conform to the following practice principles:Supervision supports accountability to clients, employers, the public and the Association.Professional supervision is a primary resource for every counsellor in maintaining and developing safe, ethical and effective practice.